-With the current COVID-19 situation continuing to evolve, as a precautionary measure, this event has been cancelled.
+With the current COVID-19 situation continuing to evolve, this event will be postponed to a later part of the year.

 The climate change and sustainable development debate is very much defined by the 1987 Brundtland Commission Report.
 The key thrust of the Report is about the dilemma of “meet[ing] the needs of the present without compromising the ability of future generations to meet their own needs."